-So far, we have discussed the types of VOD depending on the means for delivering the service.
+So far, we have discussed the types of VOD depending on the means of delivering the service.
 No matter if we talk about VOD via a satellite or cable TV operator or an OTT VOD, what all of them have in common is monetization.
-In other words, how do the service providers make their profit, and how do the customers get charged.
+In other words, how do the service providers make their profit, and how do the customers get charged?

 Transactional Video on Demand is the opposite of SVOD.
-TVOD is the case when the users pay for watching specific content.
+TVOD is the case when the users pay to watch specific content.
 In a larger context, it is also known as pay-per-view (PPV).
-Examples of platforms offering TVOD are Apple iTunes, Google Play, Sky Box Office.
+Examples of platforms offering TVOD are Apple iTunes, Google Play, and Sky Box Office.

-TVOD might appear in two ways: electronic sell-through (EST) and download to rent (DTR).
-In the first case, the user pays a one-time fee to download the content and get a permanent access.
+TVOD might appear in electronic sell-through (EST) and download-to-rent (DTR).
+In the first case, the user pays a one-time fee to download the content and get permanent access.
 While in the second case, the content is only available for a limited period.
 In other words, the EST is more like buying a DVD with the movie you like, while DTR brings us back to the video rental shop, where we get a DVD to watch but have to return it in a couple of days.
 TVOD tends to be less expensive for the users while offering the latest and hottest releases.

-Advertising-based Video on Demand is the closest to the traditional television one can get.
-It is free for the viewer, but the streaming is ad-supported, and advertisements interupt the content flow.
+- Advertising-based Video on Demand is the closest to the traditional television one can get.
+It is free for the viewer, but the streaming is ad-supported, and advertisements interrupt the content flow.
 Examples of such platforms are YouTube, IMDb TV, Tubi TV.
 The premium content providers often underestimate AVOD as it is considered to generate lower revenues.
-The premium content providers also believe that the viewers are more likely to pay for watching their favorite show without interruptions.
-However, many streaming platforms are utilizing the AVOD model as it gives them the chance to reach a wider audience.
+The premium content providers also believe that the viewers are more likely to pay to watch their favorite show without interruptions.
+However, many streaming platforms are utilizing the AVOD model as it gives them a chance to reach a wider audience.

-Going back to the three basic models for monetization SVOD, TVOD, and AVOD, we have to mention that there platforms that use a more flexible business model.
-Platforms like Amazon Video work on the SVOD model with a monthly subscription and offer TVOD for new and more appealing content.
-On the other hand, YouTube uses AVOD, offering the customers to subscribe to get access to their premium content.
+- Going back to the three basic models for monetization, SVOD, TVOD, and AVOD, we have to mention that some platforms use a more flexible business model.
+Platforms like Amazon Video work on the SVOD model with a monthly subscription and offer TVOD for new, more appealing content.
+On the other hand, YouTube uses AVOD, offering customers to subscribe to access their premium content.